isc-projects/isc-dnssec-guide/doc/recipes.rst

    ; Activate: 20210101000000 (Sun Jan  1 08:00:00 2021)
    ...

-Since the publish date is set to the morning of December 2, the next morning you will notice that your zone has gained a new DNSKEY record, but the new ZSK is not yet being used to generate signatures.
+Since the publish date is set to the morning of December 2, and our example scenario takes place on December 1, the next morning you will notice that your zone has gained a new DNSKEY record, but the new ZSK is not yet being used to generate signatures.
 Below is the abbreviated output - with shortened DNSKEY and RRSIG - when querying the